 The team is to provide estimates after 3 minutes of planning on a number of eggs they will try to finish within 6 minutes.

-Method 2: Multiple iterations with cross-functional team structure
+Method 2: Multiple iterations with a cross-functional team structure

 In this method, a team is self-organized, no silos.
 Any team member can work on any task e.g. cutter is allowed to do coloring and painter is allowed to cut the egg.
 This section of the game is divided into three iterations